kumarlokesh/q-transformers/docs/mathematical-foundations.md

 ## Quantum-Enhanced Attention

-Q-Transformers achieves improvements on reasoning tasks through quantum-inspired sampling of attention patterns.
+Q-Transformers explores quantum-inspired sampling of attention patterns as an alternative to full softmax computation.

 **Complexity**: Quantum sampling approximates softmax attention with O(n·S) complexity where S << n, using advanced sampling strategies for better approximation quality.